BNasmith/PTForsyth/PTFWorkofChrist.md

 representative of that interpretation.
 It was continued on his lines by Augustine, Anselm,
 Luther, and many another.
-But what is it that we hear about so much to-day ?
+But what is it that we hear about so much to-day?
 We hear a great deal about an undogmatic Chris- tianity.
 And there is a certain plausibility in it.
 If you have no theological training, no